sourcegraph/about/blogposts/wordpress-graphql-bringing-graphql-to-28-of-the-internet.md

 ## Why WordPress + GraphQL?
 (Generally speaking)

 Since Jason and team decided to build a GraphQL server for internal use, they thought that an open source solution to bring GraphQL to any WordPress site would benefit the wider internet.
 WordPress powers 28% of the web, and has a stated goal to boost that percentage to 51%.
 GraphQL wants to achieve ubiquity, so having WordPress sites using GraphQL is a catalyst for achieving this goal.
-Both WordPress and GraphQL are open-source and community-centric, and aim to solve general problems for the web, so it is natural that GraphQL and WordPress go hand in hand.
+Both WordPress and GraphQL are open source and community-centric, and aim to solve general problems for the web, so it is natural that GraphQL and WordPress go hand in hand.

 ![Bahl-3](//images.contentful.com/le3mxztn6yoo/2Uzi2t3SykUuGEeMwGY0oq/ccdf74de67546ba279e10e2fe88ef67e/Bahl-3.png)

 GraphQL is the missing piece in the WordPress stack, so Jason and team set out to create a way for any WordPress site to harness the power of GraphQL, and built [WPGraphQL](https://github.com/wp-graphql/wp-graphql).
-WPGraphQL is a free, open-source WordPress plugin that provides an extendable GraphQL schema and API for any WordPress site.
+WPGraphQL is a free, open source WordPress plugin that provides an extendable GraphQL schema and API for any WordPress site.

 ## A quick overview of WordPress